Hunting at French Creek State Park

 The combination of habitats at French Creek offers a variety of hunting opportunities.
-More than 6,000 acres of the park are open to:
+During established seasons, more than 6,000 acres are open to:

 This activity or structure is ADA accessible.
 Contact the park office for ADA accessible hunting information.

 Approximately three miles southeast of the park is State Game Land 43, administered by the Pennsylvania Game Commission.
 These game lands consist of more than 1,800 acres of land and add considerably to the public land available to the hunters of the area.